react-toolbox/react-toolbox/components/card/readme.md

 ## Theming

-Each subcomponent takes it's own classes but since usually you'd want to include every card subcomponent, we use the same themed key `ToolboxCard` for your context styles.
+Each subcomponent takes it's own classes but since usually you'd want to include every card subcomponent, and also those styles are related to each other, we use the same themed key `ToolboxCard` for context styles.
 The interface is as follows:

 | Name       | Description|
 |:-----------|:-----------|